In the Community

 Grant Parsons joined world-renowned local author Doug Stanton and journalist and editor Anne Stanton to found the National Writers Series in 2009.
 This year-round book festival has hosted over 100 author events with notable authors such as Tom Brokaw, Alice Waters, Lee Child, David Sedaris, Ann Patchett, and Margaret Atwood.
 The National Writers Series has awarded over $40,000 in scholarships and runs creative writing programs and reading programs at area schools.

-Grant Parsons is a former board member of the Third Level Crisis Center, and Kathryn volunteers her services pro bono to clients of Third Level, a division of Child & Family Services of Northwestern Michigan.
+Grant Parsons is a former board member of the Third Level Crisis Center, a division of Child & Family Services of Northwestern Michigan.
 Third Level hosts a 24 hour crisis line, counseling, and services to individuals in crisis.
 Through a partnership with the Grand Traverse Leelanau Antrim Bar Association, local attorneys are available for consultation at weekly pro bono clinics.

 Grant Parsons served on the board of the International Affairs Forum in Traverse City.
 The IAF brings foreign policy experts to Traverse City to discuss international issues in the news.Visit the International Affairs Forum website.